advanced-security/codeql-development-toolkit/src/CodeQLToolkit.Shared/CodeQL/RESOLUTION.md

 - `CodeQLCLIBundle` - The bundle downloaded from `github/codeql-action/releases` to base the bundle on.

-In all cases, at the end of the execution two environment variables are set:
+In all cases, at the end of the execution two to three environment variables are set:
 - `QLT_CODEQL_PATH` - The path to the CodeQL binary.
 - `QLT_CODEQL_HOME` - The root installation of CodeQL
+- `QLT_CODEQL_BUNDLE_PATH` - The path to the bundle created by QLT.

 ## Idents within the Installation Directory